gagandaroach/rosie/docs/access.md

 ## Your Cluster Account

-The Rosie account management system is syncronized with
+The Rosie account management system is synchronized with the MSOE campus Active Directory system.
+You can access Rosie with your campus username and password.

+* Username: `msoe_username@ad.msoe.edu`
+* Password: `msoe_campus_password`

+Where `msoe_username` is the first part of your campus email address.
+For example, the student John Smith has a MSOE email address `smithj@msoe.edu`, an MSOE username of `smithj`, and a Rosie login of `smithj@ad.msoe.edu`.

 ## Web Browser Access